Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

 In \S\ref{S:NTAb}, we study ASD-ILC triples $(\fg;\fe,\ff)$ with $\fg$ containing a 3-dimensional abelian ideal $\fa$.
 Theorem \ref{T:NTab} shows that if $\dim\,\ILCsym(\fg;\fe,\ff) = 5$, then $\fe \cap \fa = \ff \cap \fa = 0$ and $\fa = \tau(\fa)$ under any admissible anti-involution $\tau$.
 These data allow us to a priori conclude (Corollary \ref{C:tubes}) that all models in this branch are tubes on an affinely simply-transitive base.

 We then return to CR geometry.
-In \S\ref{S:ns21}, we construct the exceptional model \eqref{E:dmt-saff2}, highlight related planar equi-affine geometry, exhibit equivalence to Loboda's model, and construct the corresponding PDE realizations.
+In \S\ref{S:ns21}, we construct the exceptional model \eqref{E:dmt-saff2}, highlight related planar equi-affine geometry, and find corresponding PDE realizations.
 Finally in \S\ref{S:tubular}, we treat the tubes for any candidate base arising from the DKR classification.
-Table \ref{F:tubular-LC-Q4} summarizes the root types of $\cQ_4$ for these tubes, which are deduced from the quartics $\cQ_4$ given in Table \ref{F:tubular-LC-Q4}.
+Table \ref{F:tubular-LC-Q4} summarizes the root types for these tubes, which are deduced from the quartics $\cQ_4$ given in Table \ref{F:tubular-LC-Q4}.
 From \eqref{E:RootTypeSym}, when the root type is $\pI{}$ or $\pII{}$, the symmetry dimension upper bound is 5, and such models are automatically simply-transitive.
 The root type $\pD{}$ and $\pN{}$ cases are more subtle, and simple-transitivity in these remaining cases are confirmed using two methods: PDE point symmetries (\S \ref{S:PDE-method}) and power series (\S \ref{S:ps-method}).

 Beyond our main result, let us emphasize two important results obtained in this article: \begin{itemize} \item We give a simple geometric interpretation and coordinate-free formula for the fundamental quartic tensor $\cQ_4$ for general 5-dimensional LC structures. \item We conceptualize and give an effective method for computing symmetries of {\sl rigid} CR structures, which potentially can be generalized to a much larger class of geometric structures. \end{itemize}